2018 United States attorney general elections

 The 2018 United States attorney general elections were held on November 6, 2018, in 30 states, 2 territories, and the District of Columbia.
 The previous attorney general elections for this group of states took place in 2014, except in Vermont where attorneys general serve only two-year terms and elected their current attorney general in 2016.

 The elections took place concurrently with elections to the House of Representatives and Senate, and numerous state and local elections including governorships.

 Democrats gained four elected attorney general offices, while Republicans gained zero offices.
-This caused Democratic attorneys general to constitute a majority of elected attorneys general in U.S. states.
+This caused Democratic attorneys general to constitute a majority of elected attorneys general in U.S. states, the last time this has happened as of 2025.

+Election predictions

+Several sites and individuals published predictions of competitive seats.
+These predictions looked at factors such as the strength of the incumbent (if the incumbent is running for re-election), the strength of the candidates, and the partisan leanings of the state.
+The predictions assigned ratings to each seat, with the rating indicating the predicted advantage that a party has in winning that seat.